0

 Where: 2391 N Stockton Dr., Chicago, IL 60614

 Hours: Closed on Monday but open on the weekend from 10am-5pm.
-Advance online reservations are strongly recommended.
+Timed entry reservation is required.

 Cost: FREE

-As you can see there are many things to do in Chicago on Presidents Day and even more on the rest of Presidents day weekend.
+As you can see there are many things to do in Chicago on Presidents Day 2026 and even more on the rest of Presidents day weekend.
+If you are spending more time in Chicago, here are more things to do in Chicago in February.

 Planning a trip to Chicago?
 Check out my Chicago guides and itineraries: